 Leaving the Scene of an accident charged dismissed.
 My client was charged with leaving the scene of an accident after he crashed his car in Hermitage, Davidson County, Tennessee in the early morning hours.
 My client had a prior DUI arrest and the reporting officer included this information in his report.
 A plea agreement was reached where my client avoided a conviction and his record is now expunged.
 Case number 11-044.

-Clarksville and Murfreesboro, Tennessee charges dismissed.
+Clarksville and Murfreesboro, Tennessee Charges Dismissed.
 My client was charged with underage consumption of alcohol in both Murfreesboro and Clarksville, Tennessee.
 These charges were pending at the same time and my client had to avoid a conviction in order to maintain a college scholarship.
-I was fired to defend both cases.
+I was hired to defend both cases.
 I was able to get both cases retired and my client avoided criminal convictions.
 Case number 08-067.

 Nashville Assault Case Retired.
 My client was charged with an assault that stemmed from an incident with one of his commercial property renters.
 My client claimed self-defense in this matter and prevailed.
 My client approached the alleged victim in this case because her car was blocking others in a shared parking lot.
 After a heated argument, the alleged victim scratched by client and slapped him in the face.
 The defendant defended himself by restraining her wrists.
 After revealing the real truth to the DA, the State of Tennessee agreed to retired the case and not pursue the prosecution.
 Case number 06-081.